somecho/schemadef/README.md

 ```

 You can use `schemadef -i schema.json -o default.json` to have the output be saved in a file.

-## Installation
-Prebuilt binary coming soon.

-### Building from source
-You will need to have the following dependencies on your system:
-- Graal 21
-- Clojure

-Next, create the uberjar with `clojure -T:build uberjar`.
-Then create the native image with `clojure -T:build native-image`.
-The binary `schemadef` will be in the `/target` folder.

 ## Use as a lib